 The aperture on these cameras comes out at f/1.8 and f/2.4 - again beating that of the iPhone 8 Plus - meaning more light can make it into the camera, which should result in better quality images in low light conditions.

 The camera's performance is top notch, with a fantastic level of detail in images.
 Low light is good too, with the optical image stabilisation helping on both cameras, but you do have to still make sure you have a steady hand and set the shot up.
 If you rush, it still looks awful.
 The two rear cameras deliver fantastic images in a variety of situations, while the front facing camera performs well too.
 It's still a 7-megapixel sensor, but the technology around it has been upgraded allowing you to take Portrait selfies using the same AI depth effect techniques used on the rear facing cameras.

-Apple has also introduced a feature in beta called Portrait Lighting.
-This aims to recreate the effect that you'd get from a professional lighting rig in a studio, allowing you to take some really interesting portraits, fuss free.
+Apple also introduced a feature called Portrait Lighting for the iPhone X, now available on the iPhone XS, XS and XR.
+It aims to recreate the effect that you'd get from a professional lighting rig in a studio, allowing you to take some really interesting portraits, fuss free.
 It works on both the front and rear cameras, using data from both lenses to create a depth map and ensure that the (virtual) lighting falls as it should.
-In action, the results from Portrait Lighting are mixed, and it is still very much a feature in beta.

 The ones we don't like are Stage Light and Stage Light Mono (far right above).
 The results from shooting on the iPhone X using Portrait Lighting are either laughable or stunning, it's that divided.
 Thankfully Portrait Lighting is a non-aggressive filter you can apply to any picture you've taken in Portrait Mode so if you don't like the effect you can change it or turn it off altogether.